Celebrating Women in STEM

 The short version: I'm from a small town in Michigan!
 I graduated the first time around with a B.S. in Aviation.
 I started my career in the Aviation industry working for a cargo airliner and learning to fly planes.
 When the Commercial Space Industry started to ramp up, I opted to go back to school for a second B.S. in space Flight Operations & Human Factors.
 I was accepted into the Brooke Ownes Fellowship during this time and held an internship working on the Stratolanch aircraft.

 Clair O'Malley - Research Ass./Grad.
-Student at PU
+Student at Purdue University

 Can you tell us a bit about your background and what you do now?